Alia5/Godot-ConsoleCapture-C-/README.md

 a) Install from Godots Asset-Lib (pending)

-b) Clone as submodule into the Repos folder
+b) Add as submodule into the Repos folder

 ```bash
 git submodule init